TimDaub/blockchain-training/README.md

 That's it.
 You've successfully implemented your own token tracker in solidity.
 Congratulations!
 Now let's deploy this thing onto a test net and use it.

-## 4. Installing metamask and getting ether from rinkeby faucet
+## 4. Installing metamask and getting ether from Rinkeby faucet

 To deploy a smart contract we're going to need ether to deploy it.
 To store our ether, we'll need a wallet.
 A very convenient wallet is Metamask.
 It works